zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/labs/labs.md

 You can follow the self-explanatory Wizard to provide details about the source and target connection, repository connection, database selected for migration, and objects under the database to be migrated and any data-type conversion required etc and at the end choose to create an offline script file for migration.
 You can refer to the [documentation](https://docs.oracle.com/en/database/oracle/sql-developer/19.4/rptug/migrating-third-party-databases.html#GUID-51B0F243-D970-43A0-BFA4-97477CB14C48) for explianation of the steps of this wizard.

-This workshop walked you through one scenario, of moving data from MySQL Database to Oracle Autonomous Transactions Processing (ADB).
+This workshop walked you through one scenario, of moving data from MySQL Database to Oracle Autonomous Database (ADB).

 ## Acknowledgements
-* **Author** - Muhammad Shuja, Principal Cloud Solution Engineer
+* **Author** - Muhammad Shuja, ODP
-* **Last Updated By/Date** - Muhammad Shuja, Dec 22, 2021
+* **Last Updated By/Date** - Muhammad Shuja, December 2021